handful of young women actually do the work of the

 Violet and I have some

 news for you.
-Violet's silly brother, you remember Bobby, has joined
+Violet's silly brother, you remember Ronnie, has

 the circus.
 He is a clown with Chipperfield's Circus !